 4. Talk to professionals

 INFJs are among the personalities most likely to seek professional help when they’re overwhelmed.
-They naturally trust and turn to psychiatrists and counselors.
+They naturally trust and turn to therapists and counselors.
 I’ve talked to and appreciated the input of several counselors, and I know a few other INFJ friends who have too.
 There’s absolutely nothing wrong with turning to skilled professionals when you need to work through your thoughts and feelings — particularly if the issues you’re contemplating are serious.

-To learn more about the way you process emotions, why you think as you do, and what makes you tick, grab a free copy of my recent eBook, The INFJ Personality Guide.
+To learn more about the way you process emotions, why you think as you do, and what makes you tick, grab a free copy of my eBook, The INFJ Personality Guide.